kcoopermiller/baraswarm/README.md

 - [`basic`](examples/basic): Simple examples of fundamentals like setup, function calling, handoffs, and context variables
 - [`triage_agent`](examples/triage_agent): Simple example of setting up a basic triage step to hand off to the right agent
 - [`weather_agent`](examples/weather_agent): Simple example of function calling
-- [`airline`](examples/airline): A multi-agent setup for handling different customer service requests in an airline context.
-- [`support_bot`](examples/support_bot): A customer service bot which includes a user interface agent and a help center agent with several tools
-- [`personal_shopper`](examples/personal_shopper): A personal shopping agent that can help with making sales and refunding orders

 # Documentation